Richard Howard Ichord Jr.: Background

 Richard H. Ichord Jr. was born in Licking, Missouri.
 From 1944 to 1946 he served in the United States Navy.
 He attended the University of Missouri in Columbia, receiving a Bachelor of Science degree in 1949, and a Juris Doctor in 1952.

 Career

-Ichord worked as a lawyer in private practice.
+Ichord worked as a lawyer in private practice before entering government service.

-Government service

 From 1952 to 1960, he was a member of the Missouri State House of Representatives, where he served as speaker pro tempore in 1957, and Speaker in 1959.

 Elected as the U.S. representative for Missouri's 8th district in 1960, he was re-elected nine times, serving in the Eighty-seventh through Ninety-sixth Congresses (1961–1980).
 Ichord voted in favor of the Civil Rights Acts of 1964 and 1968, and the Voting Rights Act of 1965.
 In addition to the House Un-American Activities Committee, he also served on the House Armed Services Committee.
 He did not run for reelection in 1980.